geoffreylitt/wildcard-onward-paper/paper.md

   - text box?
   - compose these?

-## Decouple data from application logic

-- thin client architecture of web has promoted a coupling of data + app

-  - only way user can view the data is in the first-party tool
-  - APIs provide some flexibility in picking a client. but, APIs aren't meant for end user consumption. and, there are limits (eg, Twitter API restrictions)
-  - limited user agency over how they use their data
-  - compare to, say, opening a file locally

-- Some people aiming towards ambitious rearchitectures in this space...
-  - cite local-first
-  - TBL Solid
-- Data-driven customization: an iterative approach towards this vision; complementary to more radical rearchitecting.

-- Start with third party extraction
-- Integrate across apps
-- open the data in a different UI
-- Then move to first party data providing in the client (could drive wildcard from existing apis??)

 # Related Work {#sec:related-work}

 This paper extends work reported in a workshop paper by Litt and Jackson [@litt2020] which presented an early version of the Wildcard extension.
 We have substantially extended their work in this paper by creating the table adapter abstraction, reimplementing the internals of Wildcard around that abstraction, evaluating the system on many more websites and use cases, and by characterizing the design of the system in much more detail than in their workshop paper.

-data-driven customization relates to two broad areas of related work.
+Data-driven customization relates to two broad areas of related work.
 Our problem statement is related to software customization tools, and our solution approach is related to spreadsheets and other direct manipulation interfaces.

 ## Customization tools

-data-driven customization is most closely related to other tools that aim to empower end users to customize software without traditional coding.
+Data-driven customization is most closely related to other tools that aim to empower end users to customize software without traditional coding.

 This lineage goes back at least to the Buttons system by MacLean et al. [@maclean1990], where